 Beginning with coach #1600, a 2017 show coach, Newell has dramatically restyled their coach from every angle.
-Since words can hardly describe the transformation, I will supplement the words with comparison photos from early 2017 coaches #1557, #1560 and late 2017 model coach #1600. (click on photos to see enlarged view.)
+Since words can hardly describe the transformation, I will supplement the words with comparison photos from early 2020P model coaches from 2017 (#1557, #1560) and the new p50 model coaches from late 2017 (#1600).
+Click on photos to see enlarged view.

 From the rear, the tail lights are lower and the bezel is taller and narrower, the high mount stop light is more pronounced, the rear engine grill is redesigned with more openness and the exhaust outlets are restyled.
 The overall effect is a clean, narrower look with almost a coke bottle waist appearance.

 From the side, the engine cooling vents are more open and the slats are horizontal rather than vertical, the accent lines are restyled to give a more aerodynamic look to the coach, the bodywork between the drive and tag axle has been restyled.
 Note the revised accents on the entry door.